 To their credit many Calvinists did join the ranks of abolitionists in time, but in my opinion that shift in thought was due more to getting caught up in the surrounding culture’s evolution in progressive, enlightenment thinking than to Calvinism per se.
 This is not to say there did not exist any slave holder who espoused Arminian ideas–there undoubtedly were.
 But all things considered I think it is accurate to say the pioneers of abolitionism were largely Arminian– and we shouldn’t dismiss this as mere coincidence.
 Doctrines like God’s universal, redemptive benevolence towards all men, his desire to extend mercy on all, his death to procure the freedom of all and a rejection of meticulous, divine determinism simply provides a greater logical and theological basis to condemn slavery than does Calvinism.

 As already noted above, a belief in theological determinism, like that in Calvinism, leaves little room to truly condemn anything or anyone.
-Again– to give an event in the world your disapproval is to call into question what God has predetermined would occur.
+Again– to give an event in the world your disapproval is to call into question what God has predetermined ought to occur.
 As such who are you, a mere man, to do that?
 It would seem much more fitting and proper to acquiesce to all things in view of the fact that God has sovereignly predetermined them.
 Calvinism’s problem is that what God predestines is so closely aligned to what God condones that a Calvinist must step outside his theology to condemn it and redress it.

 Historian and author Douglas Harper explains how Calvinist theology dovetailed with condoning slavery: